Upside Down House

 FINDING MORE LIGHT

-To deliver more light into the dark centre of the home, we devised an simple and cost-effective technique; standard-sized skylights combined with large tapered shafts.
-These flood the home with diffuse natural light all day long.
-The skylights are oriented to capture the morning sun, while the direct, harsher afternoon sun is avoided.
-The use of an enlarged stair void and glass balustrades also bring light deep into the heart of the lower level.
+To deliver more light into the dark centre of the home, we devised a simple, cost-effective technique; standard-sized skylights combined with large, tapered shafts.
+These flood the home with diffuse natural light throughout the day.
+The skylights are oriented to capture the gentle morning sun, while avoiding the direct, harsher afternoon sun.
+The use of an enlarged stair void and glass balustrades further draw light deep into the heart of the lower level.

-Working closely with the family and Interior Designer Aldona Pajdak, together we created a bold yet calming interior, with natural timbers to bring warmth and tactility.
-This high-contrast palette was made possible by the swathes of natural light, and provides an elegant and timeless interior.
+Working closely with the family and Interior Designer Aldona Pajdak, we crafted a bold yet calming interior.
+Natural timbers add warmth and tactility, while generous natural lightallows the high-contrast palette to feel elegant and timeless.

 Hight performance facelift

-Externally, we were required to work within the existing envelope.
-The dark-brown brick was clad with insulating foam panels and rendered to update the appearance and vastly improve thermal performance.
-Black framed windows, new front and garage doors and landscaping completed the updated look.
+Externally, we worked within the existing envelope.
+The dark-brown brick was clad with insulating foam panels and rendered to update the home’s appearance and vastly improve thermal performance.
+Black-framed windows, new front and garage doors, and refined landscaping completed the transformation.

 A house with a wooden fence in front of it